IS Decisions logo

 • Enforce contextual access controls to secure users without domain access

-Once again in the absence of a secure network connection, "offline domain" access for remote users can still be managed with these contextual restrictions.
-UserLock Anywhere will enforce login restrictions to refuse connections and in addition force remote sessions to lock or log off, ensuring that policies relating to working hours, time quotas or operational shifts are still respected.
+Once again in the absence of a secure network connection, you can still manage "off-domain" access for remote users with these contextual restrictions.
+UserLock Anywhere will enforce login restrictions to refuse connections and can also force remote sessions to lock or log off, ensuring that policies relating to working hours, time quotas, or operational shifts are still respected.

 Monitor user activity to secure remote working